Adriatic Campaign of World War I: Sinking of Viribus Unitis

-The whole Austrian Navy was at the time being transferred to the new State of Slovenes, Croats and Serbs, but the Italian attackers had not been informed.
+The whole Austro-Hungarian Navy was at the time being transferred to the new State of Slovenes, Croats and Serbs, but the Italian attackers had not been informed.

+Allied occupation of the eastern Adriatic

+In the final days of the war, Allied forces occupied the eastern Adriatic.
+The occupation generally encompassed Julian March, Dalmatia, and the coastal areas of the Kingdom of Montenegro.
+The occupied area was partitioned in four zones: British, French, American, and Italian.
+The latter largely corresponded to the territorial award under the 1915 Treaty of London.
+The occupation was a part of efforts to address the Adriatic question of determination of borders of Italy in the Adriatic.
+Certain elements of the occupation were significant in resolution of the Fiume question (concerning political future of the city of Rijeka/Fiume) and the Montenegrin question (concerning preservation of independence of that kingdom).
+The occupation concluded in 1921.

-Austro-Hungarian submarines results
+Austro-Hungarian submarine results

 Many Austro-Hungarian and German U-boats operated out of the Adriatic for the whole of the war.
 Due to lack of cooperation of the Allies in the Mediterranean control zones, and the late institution of the convoy system, U-boats experienced substantial success throughout the first war years.

 K.u.K.
 Kriegsmarine submarines sunk 117 ships during World War I, with the total of 220121 LT.
 The most well-known casualties were:

 Also, the K.u.K.
 Kriegsmarine submarines damaged the following ships: